barais/correctexamslides/slides.md

 # Why building that piece of software ?

+- Insufficient **feedback** from evaluations to students
+- **ChatGPT** & consorts but also **Github Copilot**, ... are here
+  - They "trivialize" a lot of our homework, exams, projects, TPs, TDs...
+  - => We need to evolve the way we teach / what we teach / what we assess / how we assess it ...
+Paper/pencil still has a future for assessment
-- Enable to correct exams during meetings 😀
+- Allow exams to be corrected during meetings 😀
 - Save $5 per student copy
+- Create an open source implementation
+  - to master privacy/teaching analytics issues
-- Create an open source implementation of real software with complex architecture to have a case study for
+  - of real software with a complex architecture to provide a case study for :
-  - experiments in software engineering research
-   - explaining modern software architecture to students
+    - explain modern software architecture to students
+    - experience in software engineering research
-- Try to keep the credibility (in my vision) to do research in software engineering
+- Trying to keep credibility (in my vision) to do software engineering research

+---
+layout: center
+class: text-center
+---

+# Architectural choices / Functionality

+-  Deport everything that requires computing power to the browser:
+  - Image processing
+  - Machine learning
+  - Cache
+  - Parallelization
 ---

 # The technical architecture